khanlou/InstantCocoa/Documentation/core/router.md

 Navigating to a route involves three steps:

 1. Fetching all the parameters from the route matcher.
-2. Navigating to all the routes dependencies.
+2. Navigating to all the route's dependencies.
 3. Navigating to the route itself.

 Navigating to an individual route involves: